 Fixed Term for 2 years in the first instance

-The Institute of Inner City Learning (IICL), part of the University of Wales Trinity Saint David seeks to appoint Hourly Paid Lecturers in Health and Social Care at its Birmingham Campus (BC).
-The primary delivery mode is face-to-face on campus, however you should be prepared to engage in online and distance delivery due to the pandemic.
+The Institute of Inner-City Learning (IICL) seeks to appoint Hourly Paid Lecturers in Public Health & Social Care at its London Campus (LC).
+The primary delivery mode is face-to-face on campus.

 Main duties will include:

 - Deliver teaching, learning and assessments, as well as provide support to students at undergraduate and/or postgraduate level of study, either individually or as a member of a teaching team.

 - Deliver teaching and learning strategies in a variety of contexts, such as, online or blended learning teaching and learning, seminar and small group tutorials to large-group lectures, workshops and/or placements, using appropriate and engaging teaching and learning styles, within an established programme of study.

 - Be involved in the design and development of high-quality teaching and learning material, sharing information/material on the University’s Virtual Learning Environment, develop strategies for formative and summative assessments, and develop assessment criteria, following the relevant quality assurance requirements.

 - Supervise the work of students in a timely, professional and supportive manner, providing necessary advice on study skills, research methods, assessment and dissertation work.